Waldron College of Health and Human Services

 - Stipend Recipients must complete additional CWSP seminars/training as indicated by their University Coordinator.
 This includes the VDSS Foster Care New Worker Policy Training, and other topics such as trauma informed care, regional trends in substance abuse, interpersonal violence, etc.

-To apply, review the Program Guidelines and complete the application electronically.
-Submit an electronic or hard copy application to the Child Welfare Coordinator by the date indicated on the application.
+To apply, review the Program Guidelines and complete the application, submitting all documentation, by the date indicated on the application.

 FOR MORE INFORMATION: